 So what about Jeannette?
-I’m passionate about teaching, mentoring and supporting kids and families, especially things aren’t working due to stress or anxious or strong-willed behaviors.
+I’m passionate about teaching, mentoring and supporting kids and families, especially when things aren’t working due to stress or anxious or strong-willed behaviors.
 As a child I had a lot of freedom to run, play and explore.
 I needed a lot of space because I’m what parents used to call a strong-minded, or more kindly, “spirited” child.
 While it’s true that kids in general learn a number of important life skills through unstructured play, it’s even more true–and necessary–for energetic, intense children.

 My understanding of play was reinforced as my friends and I began having children for I noticed that our kids seemed to gain a great deal more out of play than just fun and relaxation.
 They were learning and communicating.
 Play burned off excess energy.
 It taught collaboration and cooperation.
 It taught leadership.
 Many times I found that “communication” didn’t use words but were instead delivered through behaviors that weren’t always understood.
 They were frustrated and so were the adults around them.
 I felt a lot of empathy and compassion for them – after all, I still remember times when my parents and I clearly weren’t on the same wavelength and my needs, wants and intentions – messages delivered through behavior – were misunderstood.